clem9281/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to help us store passwords in a secure manner.

     Bcrypt hashes our passwords before we store them.
-Hashing is a one-way encryption.

 1. What does bcrypt do to slow down attackers?